Non-Convex Phase Retrieval from STFT Measurements: Introduction

-The problem of recovering a signal from its STFT magnitude $\vert\mathbf{X}[m,k]\vert^{2}$ arises in several applications in optics and speech processing \cite{nawab1983signal,griffin1984signal}.
-Particularly, it serves as the model for a popular variant of an ultra-short laser pulse measurement technique called Frequency-Resolved Optical Gating (referred to as X-FROG) \cite{trebino2002frequency}.
-Another application is ptychography in which a moving probe is used to sense multiple diffraction measurements \cite{rodenburg2008ptychography,marchesini2015alternating,maiden2011superresolution}.
+The problem of recovering a signal from its STFT magnitude $\vert\mathbf{X}[m,k]\vert^{2}$, frequently called spectrogram, arises in several applications in optics and speech processing \cite{nawab1983signal,griffin1984signal}.
+Particularly, it serves as the model for a popular variant of an ultra-short laser pulse characterization technique called Frequency-Resolved Optical Gating (referred to as X-FROG) \cite{trebino2002frequency,bendory2017uniqueness,bendory2017signal}.
+Another important application is ptychography in which a moving probe is used to sense multiple diffraction measurements \cite{rodenburg2008ptychography,marchesini2015alternating,maiden2011superresolution,yeh2015experimental}.

 Several algorithms were suggested to recover a signal from the magnitude of its STFT.
-The classic method, called Griffin-Lim algorithm (GLA) \cite{griffin1984signal}, is a modification of the alternating projection (or reduction error) algorithms of Gerchberg and Saxton \cite{gerchberg1972practical} and Fineup \cite{fienup1982phase}.
-The properties of this algorithm are not well-understood (for analysis of alternating projection algorithms in phase retrieval, see \cite{marchesini2015alternating}).
-In \cite{jaganathan2015stft}, the authors prove that a non-vanishing signal can be recovered by an SDP with maximal overlapping between adjacent windows ($L=1$).
-They also demonstrate empirically that the algorithm works well with less restrictive requirements on the window and is robust to noise (if the noise level in each section is known).
-Despite the appealing numerical performance, solving an SDP requires high computational resources.
-In contrast, we aim at developing a phase retrieval algorithm that reflects a practical setup, is computationally efficient and enjoys theoretical guarantees.
+The classical method, proposed by Griffin and Lim \cite{griffin1984signal}, is a modification of the alternating projection (or reduction error) algorithms of Gerchberg and Saxton \cite{gerchberg1972practical} and Fienup \cite{fienup1982phase}.
+The properties of this method are not well understood (for analysis of alternating projection algorithms in phase retrieval, see \cite{marchesini2015alternating,waldspurger2016phase,pauwels2017fienup}).
+In \cite{jaganathan2015stft}, the authors prove that a non-vanishing signal can be recovered by an SDP with maximal overlap between adjacent windows ($L=1$).
+They also demonstrate empirically that the algorithm works well with less restrictive requirements on the window and is robust to noise.
+Despite the appealing numerical performance, solving an SDP requires high computational resources. { Recently, an interesting recovery approach was proposed in \cite{pfander2016robust}.
+This paper suggests a multi-stage method, based on spectral clustering and phase synchronization.
+It is shown that the algorithm achieves stable estimation (and exact in the noise-free setting) with only $\mathcal{O}(N\log N)$ phaseless STFT measurements.
+However, this technique requires a random window of length $W=N$, while in most applications it is common to work with shorter windows.
+Another line of works \cite{iwen2016fast,iwen2016phase} suggest applying a phase synchronization framework \cite{singer2011angular,bandeira2014tightness,boumal2016nonconvex,chen2016projected,perry2016message,bandeira2015non}.
+It was shown that even for short windows, the sought signal can be recovered exactly and efficiently by spectral and greedy techniques.
+These methods are accompanied by stability guarantees.
+Their main drawback is that they rely on reliable estimates of the temporal magnitude, which do not always exist.}